tomatolog/manticore/docs/12_sphinxconf_options_reference/data_source_configuration_options/sqlattr_timestamp.rst

 or day/week/month/year extraction for GROUP BY.

-Note that DATE or DATETIME column types in MySQL can <b>not</b> be directly used as timestamp attributes in Sphinx; you need to explicitly convert such columns using UNIX\_TIMESTAMP function (if data is in range).
+Note that DATE or DATETIME column types in MySQL can <b>not</b> be directly used as timestamp attributes in Manticore; you need to explicitly convert such columns using UNIX\_TIMESTAMP function (if data is in range).